-So I stopped apologizing for it.
 I became a journalist to understand how power works.
 I became an educator to understand how people learn.
 I went into psychology and behavior analysis to understand why we do what we do.
 I moved into policy because understanding means little if nothing changes.
-And I'm becoming a nurse because I want to be there, hands-on, when it counts.
+And I’m becoming a nurse because I want to be there, hands-on, when it counts most.

-It turned out the thing I couldn't name was the very thing connecting all of it — a stubborn need to understand people, and to be genuinely useful to them.
-That's the whole portfolio.
+The same thread runs through all of it, a stubborn need to understand people, and to be genuinely useful to them.
+That’s the whole portfolio.
 Everything else is just chapters.

 0Disciplines